filipesabella/CalcPad/README.md

 It doesn't do any kind of file handling or http requests, as everything is stored using the browser's LocalStorage.

-It works ok on phones, and you can install it as an application.
+It works ok on phones, and you can install it as an pwa.

+### Self-hosting the web version

+Since the app is fully offline, you can simply either download the latest [built files](https://github.com/filipesabella/CalcPad/tree/build/docs), or build them yourself with `npm build-web` - the files will be in the `docs/` directory.

+Alternatively you can use shmup's [redbean](https://github.com/shmup/redbean-calcpad) build.

 # Functionality